 2024

-• Saturday 3rd to Monday 5th August FULL
+Saturday 3rd to Monday 5th August sold out

-• Monday 19th to Wednesday 21st August FULL
+Monday 19th to Wednesday 21st August sold out

 WIld Atlantic Way & Great Blasket Island 6 day trail